North Carolina tornado that damaged Pfizer plant and shut down I-95 was an EF-3, NWS says | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jamiel Lynch, Rebekah Riess, Tina Burnside, Dianne Gallagher, Nadia Kounang, Monica Garrett, Taylor Ward and Sara Smart contributed to this report.
+CNN’s Jamiel Lynch, Rebekah Riess, Meg Tirrell, Tina Burnside, Dianne Gallagher, Nadia Kounang, Monica Garrett, Taylor Ward and Sara Smart contributed to this report.